ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

  * simple, meaning largely text-based and obvious
  * customizable, meaning you can easily use a custom distance function
- * reproducible, meaning every part can be done again automatically
+ * reproducible, meaning everything you do can be done again automatically

 -----